Chesapeake Bay Maryland, USA Travel Guide

 The Chesapeake Bay faces significant pollution from stormwater runoff, agricultural runoff, and wastewater.
 Be mindful of your water usage.

 Consider purchasing carbon offsets for your flights.
-Some airlines offer this directly during booking.
+Some airlines offer this directly when booking.
 Independent organizations allow you to calculate and offset travel emissions.

 Look for hotels with sustainability certifications or explicit eco-friendly practices.
-Choose tour operators that emphasize environmental education and low-impact activities.
+Pick tour operators that emphasize environmental education and low-impact activities.

 Sustainable outdoor gear retailer for your adventures.
 Prioritizes environmental and social responsibility.